Eldad ha-Dani: Eldad's account

 Eldad's story begins with him leaving the land "on the other side of the river of Kush."
 Eldad traveled with a man of the tribe of Asher.
-A great storm wrecked the boat, but God prepared a box for him and his companion, on which they floated until thrown ashore among a cannibal Ethiopian tribe called Romrom.
+A great storm wrecked the boat, but God prepared a box for him and his companion, on which they floated until they were thrown ashore among a cannibal Ethiopian tribe called Romrom.
 The Asherite, who was fat, was immediately eaten, while Eldad was put into a pit to fatten.
 Soon after, a fire-worshiping tribe assailed the cannibals, and Eldad was taken prisoner.
 He remained in captivity for four years.
 His captors brought him to the province of Azanian (according to another version, to China).
 He was ransomed to a Jewish merchant from the tribe of Issachar for thirty-two pieces of gold.

 Now with the Tribe of Issachar, who "live in peace and comfort and there is no disturber and no evil chance" under the leadership of a prince called Naḥshon, Eldad dwelled among high mountains near Media and Persia.
 The Tribe of Zebulon occupies the land extending from the province of Armenia to the River Euphrates.
 Behind the mountains of Paran the tribe of Reuben faces them.
 Peace reigns between these two tribes; they war as allies and divide the spoils.
-They possess the Bible, the Mishnah, the Talmud, and the Haggadah.
-The Tribe of Ephraim and half of the Tribe of Manasseh dwell in the southern mountains of Arabia, and are very warlike.
+They possess command of the Bible, the Mishnah, the Talmud, and the Aggadah.
+The Tribe of Ephraim and half of the Tribe of Manasseh dwell in the mountains of Southern Arabia, and are very warlike.
 The Tribe of Simeon and the other half of the Tribe of Manasseh are in the land of the Babylonians.
-They take tribute from twenty-five kingdoms, and many Ishmaelites are subjected to them.
+They take tribute from twenty-five kingdoms, and some Ishmaelites pay them tribute.
 He states the tribe of Simeon is the most numerous of all the tribes.

 The tribe of Dan emigrated to the land of gold, Havilah (Kush), shortly after the separation of Judah and Israel.
 The tribes of Naphtali, Gad, and Asher joined the Danites later.
 They have a king called Adiel ben Malkiel, a prince by the name of Elizaphan of the house of Elihab, and a judge named Abdan ben Mishael, who has the power to inflict the four capital punishments prescribed in the Law.
 The four tribes lead a nomadic life, and are continually at war with the five neighboring Ethiopian kings.
 Each tribe is in the field three months, and every warrior remains in the saddle without dismounting from one Sabbath to the next.